milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 # Pretty and functional FreeBSD desktop for design freaks - step by step

 FreeBSD is the best server operating system out there and it has everything linux has for desktop use besides drivers.
-The FreeBSD dev community is much smaller than the Linux dev community so not all laptop driver is arriving for FreeBSD and the others are arriving slowly - usually 1-2 years is needed.
+The FreeBSD user/dev community is much smaller than Linux's so not all laptop driver is arriving for FreeBSD and the others are arriving slowly - usually 1-2 years is needed.
 So if ypu want the FreeBSD laptop experience you better start on az older supported laptop or go with a desktop machine.

 So why choose FreeBSD over Linux?
 Easy :
 - one kernel one distro - no fragmentation